ThomasHezard/RealTimeAudioProcessing-Step2OfflineCPP/README.md

 The proposed architecture contains a class named `AudioProcessor`, defined and implemented in the files [`audio_processor.h`](sources/audio_processor.h) and [`audio_processor.cpp`](sources/audio_processor.cpp).
 This class is used in the main function - [`main.cpp`](sources/main.cpp) - as follows:

 - construction of an instance of `AudioProcessor` at the beginning of the program: [`main.cpp` line 35](sources/main.cpp#L35),
+- preparation of the `AudioProcessor`: [`main.cpp` line 36](sources/main.cpp#L36),
-- processing inside an audio process loop: [`main.cpp` line 51](sources/main.cpp#L51),
+- processing inside an audio process loop: [`main.cpp` line 52](sources/main.cpp#L52),
-- destruction of the instance at the end of the program: [`main.cpp` line 66](sources/main.cpp#L66).
+- destruction of the instance at the end of the program: [`main.cpp` line 67](sources/main.cpp#L67).

 All header and source files are located in the [`sources`](sources) directory.

 As in step 1, the provided version of `OfflineAudioProcessor` does nothing more than copying input data into output data.
 Your objective for this step is to modify the `AudioProcessor` class in files `audio_processor.h` and `audio_processor.cpp`, so that it performs the audio processing algorithm you implemented in the previous step.
 What you need to do is:

 - adapt the definition of the `AudioProcessor` class with all the needed member variables (memory buffer, parameters, etc.),
+- if your `AudioProcessor` needs some prior information before starting the rendering loop, like sample rate or parameter values, these information should be passed in the `Prepare` function, it is recommended to keep a constructor as simple as possible,
-- adapt its constructor and destructor and, if needed, the call to the constructor in the main function,
+- adapt its `Prepare` function and destructor and, if needed, the call to the `Prepare` function in the main function,
 - adapt its `Process` function's implementation (you shouldn't have to modify its declaration).

 Once your modifications are completed and functional, you need to design and implement tests to check that the results are exactly the same as in the previous step.